 - To prevent electrolyte leakage from the battery vents, batteries must be kept in an upright position.
 Tipping a battery beyond a 45° angle in any direction can allow a small amount of electrolyte to leak out the vent hole.
 Do not exceed this 45° angle when lifting, carrying, or installing batteries.
 Battery acid can cause severe personal injury to skin or eyes, and can damage clothing. - Before removing batteries, note the orientation of the batteries and the connecting wires.
 Disconnect the battery cables as instructed.
 See WARNING "To avoid unintentionally starting..." in General Warning, Section 10, Page 10-1.
 Remove remaining wires and batteries.
-See Wiring Diagram, Section 11, Page 11-11. - 2.
-Visually inspect the new batteries for any damage that may have occurred in transit.
+See Wiring Diagrams, Section 11, Page 11-2. - 2.
+Visually inspect the new batteries for any damage that may have occurred in transit. - 3.
+If the battery cables are to be reused, inspect them for broken or frayed wires, damaged terminals, or worn insulation.
+Remove any corrosion on the connectors.
+A solution of baking soda and water (1 cup (237 mL) baking soda per 1 gallon (3.8 L) of water) does an excellent job of neutralizing and removing the corrosion.
+Be careful not to allow the baking soda solution to enter the battery.